Coulomb gases under constraint: some theoretical and numerical results: A general conditioning framework

 \subsection{Gibbs conditioning}

 The goal of this section is to present an abstract Gibbs conditioning principle and apply it to the Coulomb gas model.
 Most works considered hitherto Gibbs principles associated to Sanov's theorem~\cite{MR2571413,MR3309619,leonard2002extension}, in other words in absence of interaction, showing that by conditioning the empirical measure, the resulting equilibrium measure minimizes the rate function under constraint.
 The same strategy can actually be applied to any exchangeable system satisfying a large deviations principle provided the conditioning set is an $I$-continuity set, following for instance~\cite{csiszar1984sanov},~\cite[Section~1.2]{MR2571413} and~\cite[Section~5.3]{MR3309619}.
-This is the purpose of the next proposition, which can be of independent interest, and whose proof is postponed to Appendix~\ref{sec:proofLDP}.
+This is the purpose of the next theorem, which can be of independent interest, and whose proof is postponed to Appendix~\ref{sec:proofLDP}.

-\begin{proposition}[A Gibbs conditioning principle] Suppose that $Z_1,\hdots,Z_n$ are random variables taking values in a metric space~$(\mathcal{Z},\mathrm{d})$ satisfying a large deviations principle at speed~$(\beta_n)_n$, and with good rate function~$I$.
+\begin{theorem}[A Gibbs conditioning principle] Suppose that ${(Z_n)}_n$ is a sequence of random variables taking values in a metric space~$(\mathcal{Z},\mathrm{d})$ satisfying a large deviations principle at speed~${(\beta_n)}_n$, and with good rate function~$I$.
 Consider a closed set~$B$ which is $I$-continuous in the sense that

 Then, the set of minimizers

 is a non-empty closed subset of~$B$.
 Moreover, for any $\varepsilon >0$, setting

 there exists $c_{\varepsilon}>0$ such that